zhangxin025/docs-1/api-reference/avatar/Overview.md

 ## Training Personal AI Avatars with Video

-To train your avatar using a video, simply upload a 10-second to 1-minute clip that includes **at least 5 seconds of clear audio** for voice cloning.
-We’ll guide you to select the most natural 5-second segment to help capture your authentic expressions and voice, ensuring a realistic face-to-face feel.
+To train your avatar using a video, simply upload a 10-second to 1-minute clip that includes**at least 5 seconds of clear audio** for voice cloning.
+We’ll guide you to select the most natural 5-second segment to help capture your authentic expressions and voice,ensuring a realistic face-to-face feel.

 ------

 ## Training Personal AI Avatars with Photo

 Prefer using a photo?
 No problem.
-Just upload a **high resolution image** showing your facial features clearly.
-For voice cloning, you’ll also need to submit a **5–10 second audio clip** separately.
+Just upload a **high resolution image** showing your facial features clearly.For voice cloning, you’ll also need to submit a **5–10 second audio clip** separately.

 ------